 Oral cancer is in the category of head and neck cancers, and doctors treat them similarly.
 Lesions, growths, and tumors in the mouth characterize oral cancer.
-They can occur on the lips, tongue, gums, lining of the cheeks, and the roof or floor of the mouth.
+They can occur on the:

-The Oral Cancer Foundation (OCF) provides photos of gum cancer on their website.
+The Oral Cancer Foundation (OCF) provides photos of gum cancer on its website.

 The National Cancer Institute (NCI), Cleveland Clinic, and American Cancer Society (ACS) report on the risk factors for oral cancer.